Table of Contents

 Hexagonaria subcarinata

-- Less likely to be found with shale
+- Less likely to be found embedded in shale.

 Hexagonaria percarinata